 You want to look your best.
 Whether you’re married or single, having smooth, unblemished facial skin helps you feel attractive and healthy.

-Blackheads can be problematic on your chin, nose, and other facial areas.
+Blackheads can be problematic on your chin, nose, other facial areas, or underarm area.

 If you’re wondering how to get rid of blackheads, the first thing you’ll want to do is learn more about what causes them.